ibm-cloud-docs/account/faqs-iam.md

 {: faq}
 {: support}

 Identity and Access Management (IAM) enables you to securely authenticate users for platform services and control access to resources across the {{site.data.keyword.cloud_notm}} platform.
 A set of IBM Cloud services is enabled to use Cloud IAM for access control.
 They are organized into resource groups within your account to enable giving users quick and easy access to more than one resource at a time.
-Cloud IAM access policies are used to assign users and service IDs access to the resources within your account.
+Cloud IAM access policies are used to assign users, service IDs, and trusted profiles access to the resources within your account.
 For more information, see [{{site.data.keyword.cloud_notm}} Identity and Access Management](/docs/account?topic=account-iamoverview).

 ## What is an IAM-enabled service?
 {: #iam-enabled}